meganmccoydowdy/meganmccoydowdy.github.io/jm_advice.markdown

 ---
 layout: page
-title: "Job Market Advice"
+title: "Teaching Job Market Advice"
-permalink: /jobmarket
+permalink: /teachingjobmarket
 ---

 While participating in the 2022-23 economics job market in search of a teaching-focused position, I found that the internet was lacking resources for my job market search: small liberal arts colleges and teaching (clinical) positions at larger universities.
 On this page, I hope to provide some job market advice and link to my documents with the goal of helping other individuals on the teaching market.
 While the information on this page reflects upon my own experience, I believe I had a successful market with 59 applications, 24 interview requests (18 completed), 9 flyout requests (5 completed), and 4 offers.